Azq2/perl-html5-dom/README.md

 #### threads

-Threads count, if 0 - parsing in single mode without threads (default 2)
+Threads count, if 0 or 1 - parsing in single mode without threads (default 0)

 This option affects only for [HTML5::DOM::new](#new).